wonderwp/Documentation/src/02_Creating_a_plugin/01_Understanding_the_WonderWp_philosophy/06_Services/05_Task_service.md

 ## How to create a task service

-Create a class that implements the `TaskServiceInterface`, which requires you to implement a `registerCommands` method.
+Create a class that implements the `TaskServiceInterface`, which requires you to implement a `register` method.

 ```
 class MyPluginCommandService implements TaskServiceInterface
 {
-    public function registerCommands(){
+    public function register(){
         if(!class_exists('WP_CLI')){ return; }

         //Register your commands